Ashworth836/appacademy-projects/README.md

 `useSocialMedia` functions.
 You may need to look up how random number generation can be done in Python!

-Once you've completed this, `main.py` should run exactly as `main.js` did!
+Once you've completed this, `main.py` should run exactly as `main.js` did!# practice-for-week-17-python-import-practice